Bumped worked and things I question

 And look again for your long term future at SoFi Invest now offering $100 in FREE STOCK when you open an account with $1000.
 That’s a 10% return your first year.
 Nice Start.
 (I get a referral here)

-16 responses to “Bumped worked and things I question”
+16 thoughts on “Bumped worked and things I question”

 But maybe I’m reading it wrong?